 What are we looking for in an application?

 You will be required to provide the following:

-- a cover letter which outlines why you are interested in working at the department and how it fits with your career aspirations
+- Why you are interested in working at the Department and how it fits with your career aspirations.

-- a description (maximum of one page) of your role in a project (university assignment is ok) that you have undertaken or participated in that demonstrates your ability to think critically and undertake analysis to reach a position.
+- A description of your role in a project (university assignment is ok) that you have undertaken or participated in that demonstrates your research and communication skills.